 “Last week I wrote to the Chief Fire Officer for Lancashire, Chris Kenny, to raise this important issue.
 I am currently awaiting his response.”

-DrillOrDrop is sending this article to the Department of Business, Energy and Industrial Strategy, Lancashire Fire and Rescue Service, Lancashire Police and other members of the Lancashire Local Resilience Forum.
-We will publish a separate article with their responses.
+DrillOrDrop sent this article to the Department of Business, Energy and Industrial Strategy (BEIS), Lancashire Fire and Rescue Service, Lancashire Police and other members of the Lancashire Local Resilience Forum.